Tornevall/tornelib-php-database/README.md

 ## Testings

-Tests works best with a database installed.
+Test works best with a database installed.
 Installing it automatically is not offered yet.
 You could do something like this to prepare data if you need to run tests:

     CREATE USER 'tornelib'@'localhost' IDENTIFIED BY 'tornelib1337';
     GRANT ALL PRIVILEGES ON tornelib_tests.* TO tornelib@localhost;